-Doctor Strange in the Multiverse of Madness might just be the most important production in Marvel Studios' Phase 4 slate (well, after Loki's Disney Plus TV show).
+Doctor Strange in the Multiverse of Madness could be the most important MCU movie since Avengers: Endgame.

-A word of warning before we begin: we’ll be dealing with spoilers from Doctor Strange, WandaVision, Avengers: Endgame and Loki season 1 from now on.
-If you haven’t caught up on every MCU movie and TV show so far (that's what Disney Plus is for) turn back now.
+We're dealing with big spoilers from Doctor Strange, WandaVision, Loki season 1, Shang-Chi and Spider-Man: No Way Home from now on.
+If you aren't caught up on the MCU's many events so far (that's what Disney Plus is for), turn back now.

 - How to watch the Marvel movies in order

 - Marvel Phase 4: every movie and TV show in development right now

 - Thor: Love and Thunder: release date, cast, potential plot and more

 Doctor Strange 2 release date

 Doctor Strange in the Multiverse of Madness release date: May 6, 2022